boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 ### Scale Label Font Size

-This option allows you to customize font size of scale labels.
-While `Auto Font Size` option is enabled, font size will be applied based on resolution.
+This option allows you to customize the font size of scale labels.
+While the `Auto Font Size` option is enabled, the font size will be applied based on resolution.

 ![Customized Scale Label Font Size](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/scale-fontsize.png)

 ### Actual Value Font Size

-This option allows you to customize font size of Actual Value.
-While `Auto Font Size` option is enabled, font size will be applied based on gauge size.
+This option allows you to customize the font size of the Actual Value.
+While the `Auto Font Size` option is enabled, the font size will be applied based on gauge size.

 ![Customized Actual Value Font Size](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/actualvaalue-fontsize.png)

 ### Difference Value Font Size

-This option allows you to customize font size of Actual Value.
-While `Auto Font Size` option is enabled, font size will be applied based on gauge size.
+This option allows you to customize the font size of the Actual Value.
+While the `Auto Font Size` option is enabled, the font size will be applied based on gauge size.

 ![Customized Difference Value Font Size](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/differencevalue-fontsize.png)

 ### Series Title Font Size

-This option allows you to customize font size of Series Title.
-While `Auto Font Size` option is enabled, font size will be applied based on resolution.
+This option allows you to customize the font size of the Series Title.
+While the `Auto Font Size` option is enabled, the font size will be applied based on resolution.

 ![Customized Series Title Font Size](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/seriestitle-fontsize.png)